Diss railway station: History

-During the early part of the twentieth century the goods yard was extended twice and during World War I an Army Service Corps depot was established adjacent to the station.
+During the early part of the twentieth century, the goods yard was extended twice; during World War I, an Army Service Corps depot was established adjacent to the station.

 Following the 1921 grouping, the GER amalgamated with other railways to form the London and North Eastern Railway (LNER).

 On nationalisation in 1948, the station and its services came under the management of the Eastern Region of British Railways.

 Some goods shunting at Diss was carried out by horses as late as 1959.

-In 1985, the line through Diss was electrified by British Rail to the 25 kV overhead system and, the following year, electrically-hauled InterCity services commenced.
+Between 1985 and 1987, the line through Diss was electrified by British Rail to the 25 kV overhead system.
+Electric locomotive-hauled InterCity services beyond Ipswich to Norwich commenced in 1987.
 At the same time, the signal box was closed as power-signalling was introduced to the area.

 Following the privatisation of British Rail, the ownership of the tracks and station passed to Railtrack until 2002 and then to its successor Network Rail.
-During this period, the operation of the station and train services has been franchised to Anglia Railways (1997–2004), then to National Express East Anglia (2004–2012) and currently Abellio Greater Anglia (since 2012).
+During this period, the operation of the station and train services has been franchised to Anglia Railways (1997–2004), then to National Express East Anglia (2004–2012) and to Abellio Greater Anglia in 2012.